jarasmar/Learning_Journey_At_Makers/Week-2.md

 1. Make an apreciation.
 2. Make a suggestion.
 3. Make an improvement on your own code from the review you got.
+  (My peer suggested to creates doubles in my tests instead of create new instances of the class Plane, and I changed all those lines of my code to let it test independently in the Airport class.)

 **What I've Learnt:**
 >**Test Doubles:** any object that stands in for a real object during a test (think "stunt double").
 You create one using the double method.
 When creating a double, you can allow messages (and settheir return values) by passing a hash.